Database Snapshots (SQL Server)

 If a source database becomes RECOVERY_PENDING, its database snapshots may become inaccessible.
 After the issue on the source database is resolved, however, its snapshots should become available again.

-Reverting is unsupported for read-only filegroups and for compressed filegroups.
-Attempts to revert a database containing either of these types of filegroups fail.
+Reverting is unsupported for any NTFS read-only or NTFS compressed files in the database.
+Attempts to revert a database containing either of these types of filegroups will fail.

 In a log shipping configuration, database snapshots can be created only on the primary database, not on a secondary database.
 If you switch roles between the primary server instance and a secondary server instance, you must drop all the database snapshots before you can set the primary database up as a secondary database.